 According to Art.
-15 by TUIR, there is a system of deductions for money donations made to legally recognised non-profit associations and foundations, that carry out activities of cultural, artistic, social and educational interest.
-The maximum amount of the deduction is 19% of the charge supported.
+15 by TUIR, there is a system of deductions for money donations, which refers specifically to donations in the form of cash or money, made to legally recognised non-profit associations and foundations that carry out activities of cultural, artistic, social and educational interest.
+The maximum amount of the deduction is 19% of the amount donated.

-The Third Sector Reform introduces significant changes in the tax benefits deriving from donations to Third Sector Entities (ETS) registered in the new National Register (RUNTS).
+The Third Sector Reform introduces significant changes in tax benefits derived from donations to TSEs registered in the NRTD.